TzuriLabs/awesome-cyber-security/README.md

 - [Certified SOC Analyst (CSA)](https://www.eccouncil.org/programs/certified-soc-analyst-csa/) - A certification tailored for SOC roles, focusing on skills required for effective security operations.
 - [Cisco Certified CyberOps Associate](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/cyberops-associate.html) - A certification providing knowledge and skills for security operations in network environments.

+## Security Frameworks

+- [OWASP Top Ten](https://owasp.org/www-project-top-ten/) - A widely recognized list of the ten most critical web application security risks, providing guidance on vulnerabilities and best practices for developers and security professionals.
+- [OWASP ASVS (Application Security Verification Standard)](https://owasp.org/www-project-application-security-verification-standard/) - A framework for designing, developing, and testing secure web applications, providing a basis for assessing security controls.
+- [CWE (Common Weakness Enumeration)](https://cwe.mitre.org/) - A community-developed list of common software and hardware weaknesses that can lead to security vulnerabilities, serving as a guide for secure coding practices.
+- [SANS Top 25 Software Errors](https://www.sans.org/top25-software-errors/) - A list identifying the 25 most dangerous software errors that can lead to vulnerabilities in web applications, offering guidance for prevention.
+- [ISO/IEC 27032](https://www.iso.org/standard/43733.html) - An international standard providing guidelines for cybersecurity, focusing on the protection of information in cyberspace and addressing network security considerations.
+- [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework) - A flexible framework that provides guidelines for managing and mitigating cybersecurity risks, including those related to network security.
+- [Fortinet Security Fabric](https://www.fortinet.com/products/security-fabric) - A comprehensive cybersecurity framework designed by Fortinet, integrating various security solutions to protect network infrastructure from threats.
+- [MITRE ATT&CK](https://attack.mitre.org/) - A knowledge base that provides a framework for understanding and defending against cyber adversaries, including tactics and techniques that can affect network security.

 ## Bug Bounties

+> Some bug bounty programs where you can find vulnerabilities and get bounties for it

 - [Hackerone](https://www.hackerone.com) - A leading bug bounty platform that connects businesses with ethical hackers to find and report security vulnerabilities.
 - [Bugcrowd](https://www.bugcrowd.com) - A crowdsourced cybersecurity platform offering bug bounty programs to help organizations identify and fix vulnerabilities.